Jindal Stainless Q3 net profit grows to Rs 170 cr

-New Delhi, Feb 4 (IANS) Jindal Stainless Ltd on Thursday reported a consolidated net profit of Rs 170.09 crore for the quarter ended December.
+New Delhi: Jindal Stainless Ltd on Thursday reported a consolidated net profit of Rs 170.09 crore for the quarter ended December.

 During the same period last fiscal, the company had reported a consolidated net profit of Rs 51.81 crore.